sathyaram/fridgify/README.md

 ### To Do
-- When 'Edit List' is clicked, List becomes unlocked
+X When 'Edit List' is clicked, List becomes unlocked
-- List items should really be inputs
+X List items should really be inputs
-- Exp Day + Quantity should also be displayed
+X Exp Day + Quantity should also be displayed
-- Items in database should be added
+X Items in database should be added
-- Get Categories in DB or connected to items somehow
+X Get Categories in DB or connected to items somehow
 - Add icon to be a part of category list